One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

 #4: Pre-Race Breakfast Size Versus Energy

-Opt for low-fiber, low-water foods like toast, rice, porridge, bananas, dried fruit, energy bars, etc.
+Opt for low-fiber, low-water foods like toast, rice, porridge, bananas, dried fruit, and energy bars.

 Ready for some ideas for the best pre-race breakfasts?
-Here are ultimate pre-race breakfasts to fuel your next PR.
+Here are the best pre-race breakfasts to fuel your next PR.

 #1: Oatmeal